sarafilipacosta/Wine-Quality-Classification/README.md

 What might be an interesting thing to do, is aside from using regression modelling, is to set an arbitrary cutoff for your dependent variable (wine quality) at e.g. 7 or higher getting classified as 'good/1' and the remainder as 'not good/0'.

+# What was done in this project?

+In this project, we have implemented basic stat, correlation, information about missing values, visualization as boxplot, histplot, scatterplot.
+Here we apply the model random Forest, logistic regression, support vector machine, decision tree, K neighbours, and gaussian naive bayes